-EPA is establishing significant new use and recordkeeping requirements for chemical substances in 40 CFR part 721, subpart E, for several chemicals that were the subject of PMNs, and in 40 CFR part 725 for one chemical substance that is a microorganism (MCAN J-18-41).
-In Unit IV. of the proposed SNUR, EPA provided the following information for each chemical substance:
+EPA is establishing significant new use and recordkeeping requirements for chemical substances in 40 CFR part 721, subpart E. In Unit IV. of the proposed SNUR, EPA provided the following information for each chemical substance:

+• PMN number.

-- PMN or MCAN number. - Chemical name (generic name, if the specific name is claimed as CBI). - Chemical Abstracts Service (CAS) Registry number (if assigned for nonconfidential chemical identities). - Basis for the SNUR. - Potentially useful information. - CFR citation proposed to be assigned in the regulatory text section.
-This final rule makes the final assignment to set the CFR citation for the chemical.
+• Chemical name (generic name, if the specific name is claimed as CBI).

+• Chemical Abstracts Service (CAS) Registry number (if assigned for nonconfidential chemical identities).

+• Basis for the SNUR.

+• Potentially useful information.

+• CFR citation assigned in the

+regulatory text section of this final rule.
 The regulatory text section of these rules specifies the activities designated as significant new uses.
 Certain new uses, including production volume limits and other uses designated in the rules, may be claimed as CBI.